ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 --- abstract

-This document defines two encapsulation formats for RATS conceptual messages (i.e., evidence, attestation results, endorsements and reference values.)
+This document defines two encapsulation formats for RATS conceptual messages (i.e., Evidence, Attestation Results, Endorsements and Reference Values.)

 The first encapsulation format uses a CBOR or JSON array with two mandatory members, one for the type, another for the value, and a third optional member